-Existing Proposed Explanation outside of the envelope the number of unused ballots it contains and seal the envelope; I count the number of used ballots from the ballot book and record the total on the polling record; (f) check the number of ballots supplied by the returning officer against the number of spoiled ballots, unused ballots and ballots deposited in the ballot box; (g) send a copy of the polling record to the Regional Returning Officer; (h) put the used ballots and the originals of the polling record and statement of the poll in the special envelope provided for this purpose, note on the outside of the envelope the number of used ballots it contains and seal the envelope; and (i) put all the materials in the ballot box and seal it. provided for this purpose, note on the outside of the envelope the number of unused ballots it contains and seal the envelope; (e) count the number of used ballots from the ballot book and record the total on the polling record; (f) check the number of ballots supplied by the returning officer against the number of spoiled ballots, unused ballots and ballots deposited in the ballot box; (g) put the used ballots and the polling record and statement of the poll in the special envelope provided for this purpose, note on the outside of the envelope the number of used ballots it contains and seal the envelope; and (h) put all the materials in the ballot box and seal it.
-Seals (2) The deputy returning officer must use the seals and envelopes provided by the Chief Electoral Officer. deleted This requirement can be included in the CEO directives.
+Existing Proposed Explanation spoiled ballots, unused ballots and ballots deposited in the ballot box; (g) send a copy of the polling record to the Regional Returning Officer; (h) put the used ballots and the originals of the polling record and statement of the poll in the special envelope provided for this purpose, note on the outside of the envelope the number of used ballots it contains and seal the envelope; and (i) put all the materials in the ballot box and seal it. (f) check the number of ballots supplied by the returning officer against the number of spoiled ballots, unused ballots, and ballots deposited in the ballot box; (g) put the used ballots and the polling record and statement of the poll in the special envelope provided for this purpose, note on the outside of the envelope the number of used ballots it contains, and seal the envelope; and (h) put all the materials in the ballot box and seal it.
+Seals (2) The deputy returning officer must use the seals and envelopes provided by the Chief Electoral Officer. deleted This requirement can be included in the Chief Electoral Officer directives.
+Custody of the ballot box (3) In the interval between the close of the advance vote at the advance polling station and the counting of the votes on election day, the deputy returning officer shall ensure that the sealed ballot box is kept safely, in (3) At the close of the poll at the advance vote the deputy returning officer shall send the sealed ballot box and polling record to the Regional Returning Officer, in accordance with the directions of the Chief Electoral Officer.
+As recommended by the Chief Electoral Officer.